Fact-checked

 • Terzhinan - vaginal tablets.
 Used to treat vaginitis of various origins.
 Frequency - 1 piece 1-2 times a day for 10 days.
 Therapy is combined with strict personal hygiene.
 Not prescribed for hypersensitivity to its components.

-Ointments for cracks in the vagina are also effective:
+Ointments for vaginal cracks are also effective:

 Vitamins